yintrigue/portfolio-ds/py_himalayan_db/README.md

 ## Data

-The research is primarily based on the [Himalayan Database](https://www.himalayandatabase.com/), which can be best described by the creator’s own words:
+The research is primarily based on the [Himalayan Database](https://www.himalayandatabase.com/) covering **100+ years of expeditions from 1905 to 2019**.
+The datase is best described by the creator’s own words:

 > The Himalayan Database is a compilation of records for all expeditions [from 1905 through Spring 2019] that have climbed in the Nepal Himalaya.
 The database is based on the expedition archives of Elizabeth Hawley, a longtime journalist based in Kathmandu, and it is supplemented by information gathered from books, alpine journals and correspondence with Himalayan climbers.